-At its peak, Perast contained a couple of tens of churches and palaces.
+At its peak, Perast contained a couple of dozens of churches and palaces.
 Palaces are in fact several-storey residences, built by wealthy families.
 Apart from the ones mentioned earlier, the only palaces open for public are the ones containing a hotel.
 Often the buildings have labels with their name and the century during which they were built.
 Here and there, there’re small closed churches.

 Water sports and boat trips

 There are rental kayaks and boat trips on offer on the promenade.
 Other options for water sports include SUP boarding and swimming holidays (link).
 Boat trips are up for negotiation with the island church connection providers as well.